 Tama Janowitz reads from her “Slaves of New York” novel.

-Back at the Pyramid Club future drag legend Lypsinca performs and hostess Carla Steimer ends with a refrain of “Let Me Entertain You.”
+Back at the Pyramid Club, future drag legend Lypsinka performs and hostess Carla Steimer ends with a refrain of “Let Me Entertain You.”

 (At the end of this performance, the tape I owned rewinds itself.)